bhagatjeetd/CS_163_project/README.md

 # CS 163 Project: Food Price Inflation Analysis

 ## 1) What is this repo?

-This repository implements an end-to-end pipeline to analyze U.S. grocery price behavior over time and connect price movement to real-world events (for example, bird flu), then publish results on a cloud-hosted website and provide a cloud inference endpoint for forecasting.
+This repository contains all the files related to our project concerning U.S. grocery prices.
 The project uses FAO grocery price data (Feb 2020 to Feb 2026) and an HPAI/birds-affected dataset to support severity-based event analysis and forecasting by food group.
+The results and an interactive inference model is published on a cloud-hosted website provided by Google Cloud.

 ## 2) Repository structure
 Top-level directories/files:

 * `CS_163_Data_Preprocessing (3).ipynb`
   Data cleaning and EDA on FAO prices (monthly aggregation, food group analysis, correlation, forecasting backtests).
 * `Affected_Birds_Analysis.ipynb`
-  Event-focused analysis linking birds-affected activity to egg prices using time-dependent visualizations and lag analyses.
+  Event-focused analysis linking birds-affected activity to egg and chicken prices using time-dependent visualizations and lag analyses.
 * `Website Test/`
   Dash website deployed on Google App Engine with pages for landing/objective, analytical methods, major findings, and an inference UI.
 * `website/cs163-main/intro-to-docker/demo/`